feralcatai/ILLO/README.md

 - Real-time FFT analysis for beat sync
 - Dynamic light shows matched to a tempo
 - College color overlays when triggered
-- Brightness control only (tap/shake/light disabled in v3.0)
+- Brightness control only (tap/shake/light interactions disabled)
 - Multi-UFO Bluetooth Sync: ILLOs near each other can synchronize beat pulses and scene changes using lightweight BLE messages—no phone app required.
 One ILLO is assigned the leader role; others follow.